GitPeng/GitPeng.github.io/_posts/2017-03-09-Swift-World-Design-Patterns-Singleton.markdown

 let standard = UserDefaults.standard
 ```

 We will not talk about what singleton is and its advantages.
 You can find so many resources on the Internet.
-We want to focus on how to write our own?
+We want to focus on how to write our own.

 Do you remember how to do this in the Objective-C world?
 Here is a template which maybe you’ve ever seen.
 The  `sharedInstance = [[Car alloc] init];` will only executed once.
 This is guaranteed by `dispatch_once`.